IoT Edge Developer Webcast

 It will subscribe to one topic on which a request can be sent.

-It will publish to one topic.
+It will be published on one topic.
 The data published will be raw or smoothed (averaged) temperature data depending on what request was received.

 The temperature data will be displayed in the existing Scatter Plot widget.